myselfscrum/kochessenz-recipes/content/english/post/002-01-01-mazerierte-orangen-mit-vanilleeis.md

 I added some vanilla ice cream and mint.
 Interesting how aromatic the orange juice becomes, just by soaking.
 I used less sugar than indicated, so the fruit is a bit tart, which I like.
 Maybe I'll make orange marmalade with the leftovers....

-> macerated orange fillets with vanilla iceream
+> macerated orange fillets with vanilla icecream